Skip to main content

 Conclusion

-With Capsule, you have full autonomy to manage your teams' namespaces while benefiting from a secure, preconfigured framework set up by cluster administrators.
-You can create, modify, and delete namespaces at will, knowing that necessary safeguards are automatically applied.
+With Capsule, you have full autonomy to manage your teams' Namespaces while benefiting from a secure, preconfigured framework established by cluster administrators.
+You can create, modify, and delete Namespaces at will, knowing that the necessary guardrails are automatically enforced.

-If you need to create a new Tenant to isolate another set of projects or teams, please contact Cloud Temple support.
+If you need to create a new Tenant to isolate another set of projects or teams, you can submit a request to Cloud Temple support.